ethauvin/cryptoprice/examples/gradle/README.md

 ## Kotlin Example
-To compile & run the Kotlin example:
+To run the Kotlin example:

 ```console
 ./gradlew run